makerdao/community/governance/polls/Short Ratification Poll for Requesting Protocol DAI Transfer to Fund Endgame Information Portal (MIP14c2-SP3) - January 30, 2023.md

 ---
 # Short Ratification Poll for Requesting Protocol DAI Transfer to Fund Endgame Information Portal (MIP14c2-SP3) - January 30, 2023

-The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
+The Governance Facilitators have placed a short ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP16](https://mips.makerdao.com/mips/details/MIP16).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 30 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**